Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Preliminaries and notation

-Essentially, a set is super-regular at a point if, in its sufficiently small neighbourhood, each limiting normal forms an `almost' obtuse angle with every direction that points into the set.
+Essentially, a set is super-regular at a point if, locally, each limiting normal forms an `almost' obtuse angle with every direction that points into the set.
 The super-regularity property is shared, among others, by smooth manifolds and convex sets.